iterait/emloop/docs/tutorial.rst

     cxflow predict log/MajorityExample_<some-suffix>

-We cover the predicion in the production evironment in the advanced tutorials.
+We cover the prediction in the production evironment in the advanced tutorials.